tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 Static sites are most any site when we think of "basic" or "hard-coded sites" (though those are not the only ways to generate static sites; more on that later).

-I wanted to add a list here of sites built by hand (so without the assistance a static site generator, framework, or platform).
-If you come across any good examples, please [reach out on Twitter](https://www.twitter.com/TatianaTMac)!
+I wanted to add a list here of static sites built by hand (without the assistance a static site generator, framework, or platform).
+If you come across any good examples, please [reach out on Twitter](https://www.twitter.com/TatianaTMac) so I may add them!

 #### Static Site Pros

 - **Fast**: Static sites are predictable.
-Because there is a finite list of things you can ask it (get me this, get me that), there isn't any processing that happens.
+Because there is a finite list of requests you can make (get me this page or that page), there isn't any processing that happens on the server side.
 The more requests you can make as a user that require the website do something, or client-side server requests, slow down a website, particularly when they become complex.
 Client-side server requests things like when you search or filter a website, or log in.
 - **Lean**: Static sites aren't as resource-intensive (their file sizes tend to be relatively small).
 If you have an unexpected spike in traffic to your site, they are usually able to handle the influx just fine (as long as their web hosts are able to keep up).
 - **Secure:** As there are no entry points (you can't input or send information to a static site like you can in dynamic sites), static sites are much more secure when used for a comparable dynamic site.
 - **Economic Hosting:** You're usually just paying for the hosting of your static assets, which is inexpensive compared to dynamic sites that require maintaining a service (like Squarespace) and a database (which involves things like mySQL).